GlobalTypeSystem/gts-spec/README.md

 This document defines GTS — a simple, human-readable, globally unique identifier and referencing system for data type definitions (e.g., JSON Schemas) and data instances (e.g., JSON objects).
 It is specification-first, language-agnostic, and intentionally minimal, with primary focus on JSON and JSON Schema.

+**Format Support**: GTS schemas and instances can be represented in multiple formats including JSON, YAML, and TypeSpec.
+See the [examples directory](./examples/) for demonstrations in different formats.

 The GTS identifiers are strings in a format like:

 ```